 ‘The Pembridge’ and ‘The Shoreditch’ are more comprehensively detailed elsewhere in this bespoke section but on this page we’d like to provide a closer look at the ‘The Olympian’, a pool table with the heft of a sacrificial altar and a feeling of monumental grandeur.
 The Olympian is usually finished in a combination of brushed steel and high gloss black lacquer, all of which adds considerably to its sense of power and presence, but as with the other tables it can be finished in any colour the client would like.

 The table tennis tops themselves are stored within felt lined shelves beneath the main body of the table and this structure is kept to a minimal depth so as not to interfere with the clean lines of the piece.
 The tops necessarily comprise three identically sized sections as two would be too large to store neatly within the frame.
 When in situ the middle section bridges the centre area of the table bisected only by the net and the other two parts are located using reinforced ‘dominoes’, which effectively pull everything together in place.
-It should be noted that the brass inlays which feature on the pool table rails are echoed on the table tennis tops, performing the role that would normally be served by a painted white line whilst adding a touch of opulence.
+It should be noted that the inlays which feature on the pool table rails are echoed on the table tennis tops, performing the role that would normally be served by a painted white line whilst adding a touch of opulence.
+These are usually finished in brass or polished steel but other metals can be specified.

 As with our other two bespoke tables, the design of The Olympian can of course be tailored to your exact needs.
 We start with the overall size but beyond that basic decision comes a range of options which is literally infinite in its scope.
 With today’s technology and our excellent team of craftsmen almost anything is possible, from mood under-lighting right through to highly specialised coverings.
 The proposed design is rendered as a high resolution visual before we start work so that everyone understands exactly what the finished piece will look like and there is ample opportunity to consider different options at that stage.